Healthy Homes Assessment Belmont

 What We Do

-We value your money We conduct comprehensive examinations to make sure you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the exciting aspects of purchasing or owning an house.
+We value your money We will conduct detailed checks to ensure you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the fun parts of purchasing or owning an home.

-We specialise in a variety of solutions to ensure you are completely informed of the condition of any property you may be considering buying or selling as well as additional services.
+We offer a wide range of services to ensure that you are completely updated on the condition of any property you may be contemplating buying or selling and also other solutions.

-Our systematic method of conducting your house inspection and the most up-to-date software technology with digital photos embedded into the reports, you can actually see any problems that might be discovered.
-Thanks to our detailed report, it’s easy to understand why we have so many clients who recommend our service to family and acquaintances.
+We have a systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into your reports, you can actually see any issues that may be discovered.
+Because of our comprehensive report, it’s no wonder we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports